-It’s one of the biggest moments in your life… the door of your new home opens, and the previous home owners have left a disaster.
-The space is dirty, there are belongings left behind, there is a hole in the wall and the yard is a mess.
-What should you, being the new home owner, do now?
-What can you expect from your realtor?
-And how could this have been prevented?
+It’s one of the biggest moments of your life… the door of your new home opens, and the previous home owners have left you a disaster.
+The house is dirty, belongings are left behind, there is a hole in the wall and the yard is a mess.
+As the new owner, what can you do?
+And how can this be prevented?

 Prevent a disaster with a walk-through

 A walk-through can prevent issues but is never a guarantee.
 When you purchase the home, your realtor can add a term (not a condition) to the contract.
 The term states that you want to inspect the home 24 hours prior to possession.
 This way the sellers must grant you access to the property.
 If there is junk left, your realtor can take action by calling the other agent.
 Hopefully the sellers will assume responsibility in the last minutes before possession.
 Either way, the lawyer must also be informed of the issues.
 Even if the issues arise during this final walk-through, the buyer’s lawyer can’t just simply withhold any money.
 And if lawyers can’t come to any agreement, again, the only option is to sue the seller in court for damages afterwards.

 So, a walk-trough can give some peace of mind, but a walk-through are not fool proof either.
 Remember: the money transfers first; then the buyer receives the keys.
 And if the seller is not willing to solve the issue before or after key release, suing is your only resort.